panda3d/panda3d-docs/programming/texturing/texture-filter-types.rst

    .. code-block:: python

-      texture.setMagfilter(filterType)
-      texture.setMinfilter(filterType)
+      texture.setMagfilter(type)
+      texture.setMinfilter(type)

 .. only:: cpp

    .. code-block:: cpp

-      texture.set_magfilter(filterType)
-      texture.set_minfilter(filterType)
+      texture->set_magfilter(type);
+      texture->set_minfilter(type);

-filterType is a value from the FilterType enum of SamplerState.
-There is a separate filterType setting for magnification and for minification.
-For both magnification and minification, the filterType may be one of:
+The type value is a value from the FilterType enum of :class:`.SamplerState`.
+There is a separate filter type setting for magnification and for minification.
+For both magnification and minification, the filter type may be one of:

 FT_nearest
    Sample the nearest pixel